 Getting Consent

-Your responsibility
+Your responsibility as the Controller

 - Informing participants that they are being recorded.

-How Harmony helps
+How Harmony surfaces the recording

 Best practices for getting consent

-1. Verbal announcement (Recommended) The most common method is to state your intent clearly at the start of the call.
+The most common method is to state your intent clearly at the start of the call.

 "I'd like to record this meeting with Harmony to capture notes and action items.
 Is everyone okay with that?"